racket/racket/racket/src/cs/README.txt

     Select this mode by seting the `PLT_CS_MACH` environment variable, but it's currently the default.

+    Set `PLT_CS_COMPILE_LIMIT` to set the maximum size of forms to compile before falling back to interpreted "bytecode".
+The default is 10000.

  * JIT mode --- The compiled form of a module is an S-expression where individual `lambda`s are compiled on demand.
 Compiled ".zo" files in this format are written to a "cs" subdirectory of "compiled".

     Select this mode by seting the `PLT_CS_JIT` environment variable.

+    S-expressions fragments are hashed at compilation time, so that the hash for each fragment is stored in the ".zo" file.
+At JIT time, the hash is used to consult and/or update a cache (implemented as an SQLite database) of machine-code forms.
+Set the `PLT_JIT_CACHE` environment variable to change the cache file, or set the environment variable to empty to disable the cache.

 Set the `PLT_ZO_PATH` environment variable to override the path used for ".zo" files.
 For example, you may want to preserve a normal build while also building in machine-code mode with `PLT_CS_DEBUG` set, in which case setting `PLT_ZO_PATH` to something like "a6osx-debug" could be a good idea.

-In machine-code code, set `PLT_CS_COMPILE_LIMIT` to set the maximum size of forms to compile.
-The default is 10000.

 Running